1bardesign/chitin/readme.md

 # Project TODO

 A list of tasks on the agenda - hopefully in constant flux!
-There are also minor `//todo:` notes scattered around the codebase.
+There are also minor `//todo:` notes scattered around the codebase to check up on from time to time.

 ### Major: